jorgekorgut/crowd-emotion-detection/README.md

 :white_check_mark: Windows build

 :construction: Android build
 - Problem with EmguCV.
-The build is not recognozing the openCV dlls.
+The build is not recognizing the openCV dlls.

 :construction: IOS build
-- I dont have an iphone nor an ipad.
+- Same problem as with Android.

 ## References